Collections

 -

-What happens to fossils after they are donated?
+What happens to specimens after they are donated?

-Newly acquired fossils have their data recorded into the collection catalog, and then are found a permanent home within protective storage.
-Fossils can be used for study and research, be published in new scientific literatures, and/or be displayed in Museum exhibits.
-Please note that it is not guaranteed that your fossil will be displayed in an exhibit, but will nonetheless serve a vital role in scientific progress and education as a research specimen.
+Newly acquired specimens have their data recorded into the collection catalog, and then are found a permanent home within protective storage.
+Specimens can be used for study and research, be published in new scientific literatures, and/or be displayed in Museum exhibits.
+Please note that it is not guaranteed that your specimen will be displayed in an exhibit, but will nonetheless serve a vital role in scientific progress and education as a research specimen.